 In accordance with normal commercial practice, the academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £5m on any one claim and the cost for the period ended 31 August 2021 is included in the total insurance cost.
+The insurance provides cover up to £5m on any one claim.
+The cost for the period ended 31 August 2022 was not split out on the insurers schedule of premiums.